 The uncertainty budget can be computed with an analogous formula, where it is safe to assume that the ratio $f_{\rm tot,det}/f_{\rm ap,det}$ is a constant and there is no need to propagate their errors.
-The uncertainty $e_{\rm ap,band}$ is computed by \texttt{A-PHOT} as the square root of the quadratic sum of the pixels in the PSF-matched RMS map, within the considered aperture.
-All the measurements are done without performing a further local background subtraction, since two background subtraction steps have already been performed on the images.
+The uncertainty, $e_{\rm ap,band}$, was computed by \texttt{A-PHOT} as the square root of the quadratic sum of the pixels in the PSF-matched RMS map, within the considered aperture.
+All the measurements were done without performing a further local background subtraction, since two background subtraction steps had already been performed on the images.

 Template-fitting photometry is a well-established technique used to exploit spatial and morphological information from high-resolution images to estimate fluxes on lower-resolution images of the same FoV, using cut-outs of sources from the former (smoothed with a convolution kernel) as priors for the latter, to mitigate the effect of blending of sources.
 While it was initially designed to fit infrared data (from e.g., \textit{Spitzer}) with HST priors, it has proven to be useful in the \Euclid context as well.
 The crispness and depth of the \IE data can provide exquisite priors for EXT data, and can be used for NIR data as well, although in that case the difference in resolution is not dramatic.
 Fluxes are obtained by solving a $\chi^2$ minimisation problem,